LschadeL/Read.me-Generator/Develop/utils/exampleREADME.md

-# README.md-Example
+# ReadME Generator

   ## Description

-  Example for the README.md-Generator
+  This is a readme generator to create a proffesional readme quicly for future projects.

   ## Table of Contents